BetterAndroid/BetterAndroid/docs-source/src/en/library/compose-extension.md

 **Android Platform**

+Whether it is automatic or manual configuration, you need to import the [ui-component](../library/ui-component.md) module in the corresponding Android project first.

 **1. Automatic Configuration**

 Please refer to [ui-component → Activity](../library/ui-component.md#activity) and use `AppComponentActivty` as the drawing portals of Compose.

 **2. Manual Configuration**

-First you need to import the [ui-component](../library/ui-component.md) module in the corresponding Android project, then you need to use `ComponentActivity` as your `Activity` and implement `ISystemBarsController` on it interface.
+You need to use `ComponentActivity` as your `Activity` and implement `ISystemBarsController` on it interface.

 > The following example